What Is Gnosticism? // 01

 e/acc

-For one, it gives us a kind of tracking system where we can talk about Western Gnosticism but also see Gnosticism itself, Eastern Gnosticism, and Gnosticism's appearance in tribal cultures around the world.
+For one, it gives us a kind of tracking system where we can talk about Western Gnosticism, but also see Eastern Gnosticism and Gnosticism's appearance in tribal cultures around the world.
 We can see it branching off in America or taking on some new flavor in Brazil.
-We can also see it when it isn't appearing in an explicitly spiritual form, but as a literary theme or a cultural meme.
+And, we can also see it when it isn't appearing in an explicitly spiritual form, but as a literary theme or a cultural meme.
 So, fittingly, this understanding of Gnosticism is as broad as the phenomena itself since it is much more in line with how it actually manifests within the world.

 Yet, you’ll also see that it is somehow much more precise than the long, droning lists that Stephan Hoeller and a few others have produced: